 - How long is the group?
 The group will be 12-15 sessions long.
 The flexibility in sessions for the group is because amazing people with ADHD sometimes think of additional topics they want to cover and also because we are often at our best when we have options and flexibility.

 - What is the group schedule?
 Will the group meet on holiday weeks?
-This group will be on Tuesdays from 6:00pm to 7:15pm starting in September or when there is enough interest to start the group.
-I often do not have group sessions on holiday weeks because many people ware not available.
-At the beginning of the group or before the group starts, I will send a survey out to assess what holidays and major events group members anticipate and try to use this to create a final group schedule by the second week of group.
-I often don’t have group on the weeks of Halloween, Thanksgiving, Christmas and New Years because of low attendance.
+This group will be on Tuesdays from 6:15pm to 7:30pm starting in November 2022.
+I often do not have group sessions on holiday weeks because many people are not available.
+At the beginning of the group I will ask group members on their availability during holiday weeks.

 - What are requirements to be in the group?
-Do I have to have an official ADHD diagnosis to be in the group?
 You must be an adult with ADHD who lives in North Carolina and have the resources necessary to participate in the group by telehealth.
 This includes a good internet connection for telehealth sessions and a confidential and quiet location.
 It is very important that you protect your own confidentiality and other group members confidentiality by choosing a space where no one else is present.
 If you think you will have to miss more than 3 sessions between August and December 2021 then you should consider a different group or services that are a better fit for your schedule.
 Your attendance matters!
 You must be willing to participate in a brief free (15-30 minute) consultation for the group with the group therapist.
 If you are using insurance that I am in-network with, you may have to complete other requirements necessary to use your insurance for the group (e.g., verifying insurance eligibility prior to the group).

 - Can I use my insurance for the group?
 What insurance are you in-network with?
 I am in-network with many United Healthcare, Optum, Oscar, Oxford, and Blue Cross Blue Shield Plans.
 While I may be able to help you verify your benefits, overall it is your responsibility to contact your insurance to find out if you can use it to cover group costs.
 Some insurance will offer out-of-network benefits where they will pay for part of your therapy costs.
 If you are using out of network insurance you are responsible for paying for the group on the session date and seeking your own reimbursement.
 I will provide you with a superbill you can use to pursue your own reimbursement.